prasmussen/git-vanity-hash/README.md

 The `vanity` header will normally not show when using basic git commands, but can be seen using i.e. `git cat-file commit HEAD`.
-Note that the default git tools has support for extra headers, but there is no guarantee that this won't break 3rd tools.
+Note that the default git tools has support for extra headers, but there is no guarantee that this won't break 3rd party tools.

 ## Similar projects